Import/Export Instructor Karla Perez at Herzing College Montreal.

 This week we interviewed Herzing's own International Commerce & Import/Export instructor, Karla Perez, to get a better understanding of how training works.

-Q: Karla, can you tell us about your background in business and international commerce?
+Q: Karla, can you tell us about your background in business and international trade?

 I created all the assignments, quizzes, midterm, projects and final exams that Herzing is using for the courses today.

-Q: What inspired you to start a career in import/export, and become an instructor at Herzing?
+Q: What inspired you to start a career in import/export?

 Karla: I have always been passionate about the idea of selling domestic products in an international market.
 Growing up, I used to love seeing all the products in the grocery store that were imported from other countries.